nicholasmeade/Rootinez/README.md

 ### Technologies Used

-Frontend: React.JS, Node.JS, Javascript, HTML, CSS
+Frontend: React.JS, Javascript, HTML, CSS
-Backend: Django, PostgreSQL, Python
+Backend: Django, PostgreSQL, Python, Node.JS

 ### How to Use Rootinez